Mimic (film): Filming

 Principal photography occurred in Toronto, Canada, due to the city's similarities to New York.
 The film includes several examples of del Toro's most characteristic hallmarks: "I have a sort of a fetish for insects, clockwork, monsters, dark places, and unborn things", said del Toro, and this is evident in Mimic, where at times all are combined in long, brooding shots of dark, cluttered, muddy chaotic spaces.
 According to Alfonso Cuarón, del Toro's friend and colleague, "with Guillermo the shots are almost mathematical — everything is planned".

 Miramax and Dimension Films bosses Bob and Harvey Weinstein repeatedly clashed with del Toro over creative differences.
 After Harvey saw early footage, there were fights between him and del Toro regarding the tone, with the former claiming the film was not scary enough.
 It has been reported that one day Harvey was so infuriated with del Toro that he stormed onto the Toronto set and attempted to instruct del Toro on "how to direct a movie", and later tried to get him fired.
 Following an intervention from lead actress Mira Sorvino, Weinstein backed down, and principal photography would be completed with del Toro as director in the winter of 1997.
 Producer B.J.
-Rack later compared making the film to "being a prisoner of [a] war camp", while del Toro stated in 2018: "The only time I have experienced bad behaviour, and it remains one of the worst experiences of my life, was in 1997, when I did Mimic for Miramax.
+Rack later compared making the film to "being a prisoner of [a] war camp", while del Toro stated in 2018: "The only time I have experienced bad behavior, and it remains one of the worst experiences of my life, was in 1997, when I did Mimic for Miramax.
 It was a horrible, horrible, horrible experience".

 Release

+Director's Cut

 The Weinsteins insisted on having control over the final cut, and del Toro later disowned the theatrical cut, but states that "Mimic is visually 100% exactly what I wanted...
-The movie is visually gorgeous and it has a couple of sequences I’m very proud of.".
+The movie is visually gorgeous and it has a couple of sequences I’m very proud of."
 In 2010, del Toro revealed that he had been working on a director's cut of Mimic and said: "It’s not exactly the movie I wanted to do, but it definitely healed a lot of wounds...
 I am happy with the cut".
 The director's cut runs for 112 minutes, six minutes longer than the theatrical release.
 It was released in 2011, initially exclusive to Blu-ray and is now available via various digital services, but has never been widely available on DVD.